GavinVasandani/riscv_cpu_gv/personal-statements/xuhan.md

     - This report will provide an overview of the control unit implemented in a RISC-V processor written in SystemVerilog, and discuss the design and implementation of the control unit, as well as any challenges encountered during the development process.

 - ## Control Unit & Sign Extension:
     - **Main Decoder:** The mainDecoder takes the input of last 7 digit from the instruction.
 This is known as opcode(**op**), which specify different type of instruction.
-There are mainly 6 types of instruction -- Load, Store, I-type, R-type, B-type and Jump type.
-Each of these type sends same control signals like **regWrite** and **ImmSrc**.
-One thing to note here is that JAL and JALR instruction are different in terms of the opcode and function.
-So it is good to write them separately.
+There are mainly 6 types of instruction, Load, Store, I-type, R-type, B-type and Jump type.
+Each of these type sends same control signals -

+        - **regWrite** - If activated, store current result to the register file to given location.
+        -  **ImmSrc** - Specify different type of instruction where they have different immediate location.
+        - **ALUSrc** - Determine whether the value feeds to ALU is from immediate or regfile.
+        - **MemWrite** - If activated, write the current WriteData to Data Memory.
+        - **ResultSrc** - Determine the current result is from ALU or Data Memory.
+        - **Branch** - Temperary variable - is 1 if the instruction is B-type.
+        - **ALUOp** - Specify types of instruction which have the same ALU feature.
+        - **J** - J stands for Jump, is 01 for JAL and 10 for JALR.

     This block is in combinational logic, and each instruction was differentiated from **op** using case statement.
     ```systemverilog
     case(op)
         7'b0000011: begin           // Load
             RegWrite = 1;
             ImmSrc = 3'b000;
             ALUSrc = 1;
             MemWrite = 0;
             ResultSrc = 1;
             Branch = 0;
             ALUOp = 2'b00;
             J = 2'b00;
         end
         7'b0100011:                 //Store
             //set all signals
         7'b0110011:
             //.....

     ```

-    - **ALU Decoder:** The mainDecoder provides the information of the instruction type (**ALUOp**).
-Each individual instruction is determined by function 3(**funct3**) and the 5th digit of function7(**funct75**).
-ALUDecoder takes in ALUOp as well as **funct3** and **funct75**.
-This gives the **ALUControl**, which tells what ALU needs to do.
+    - **ALU Decoder:** The mainDecoder provides the information of the instruction type via **ALUOp**.
+As shown in the diagram below, each individual instruction is determined by function 3(**funct3**) and the 5th digit of function7(**funct75**).
+Since there are many instructions belongs to one type, so I used case statement like the code above.
+    ```systemverilog
+    case(ALUOp)
+        2'b01: begin
+                case(funct3)
+                    3'b000:
+                        ALUControl = 4'b0001;     //beq
+                    3'b101:
+                        ALUControl = 4'b1000;     //bge
+                    default: begin
+                        ALUControl = 4'b0001;
+                    end
+                endcase
+            end
+    ```

     I discussed with Gavin who is doing ALU, and we decided to add a new variable **dataType** that specify whether to load word/half word/byte.
 There are many instructions belongs to ALUOp, so I used case statement like the code above.
-Diagram below shows the low-level overview of the control block and the relationship between 2 decoders.

     - ![Control Block](../images-logbook/ControlBlock.png)

     - **Sign Extension:** To extend a 2's complement number, we made copies of the sign bit the add to the front.
 In order to use the 32-bit instruction space efficiently, immediate signal may have positioned everywhere exept for the opcode.
 These information could be find from the look up table in risc-v spec.
 Code below shows 2 examples of extending Imm from different location.